 Summary and conclusions

 - This bias is attributed to our inability to adjust from the anchor of our own point of view when we try to see ourselves through someone else’s perspective.
 Essentially, since we can easily tell what we think and how we feel, it’s difficult for us to remember that other people don’t have the same access to our mental information, even if we rationally know that they don’t.

-- The illusion of transparency affects us in a wide range of situations, from making us think that a crowd can tell how nervous we are when we give a public speech, our nerves are more obvious to the crowd than they are in reality.
+- The illusion of transparency affects people in a wide range of situations, from making us think that a crowd can tell how nervous we are when we give a public talk, to assuming that other people know exactly what we are thinking during a negotiation.